Can You Actually Use an Old iPad as a Drawing Tablet?

 Using It as a Secondary Drawing Display

-If you have a computer with creative software (Photoshop, Illustrator, Clip Studio Paint), you can use the old tablet as a secondary display or drawing surface:
+If you have a computer with creative software (Photoshop, Illustrator, Clip Studio Paint), you can use the old tablet as a secondary display or drawing surface.
+This overlaps with using an old iPad as a second monitor, and the same apps handle both jobs:

 - Sidecar (Mac + newer iPads) – use the iPad as a drawing surface for Mac apps with Apple Pencil

-- Astropad ($30/year, iPad) — specifically designed to turn iPads into professional drawing tablets for Mac
+Astropad Studio ($80/year, iPad) – specifically designed to turn iPads into professional drawing tablets for Mac.
+Astropad Standard was discontinued; Studio is the only option now.

 These options work best with Apple Pencil or S Pen support.
 With a basic capacitive stylus, the drawing experience as a secondary tablet is mediocre.